007TSET, 2017, stereo

 This collection of electroacoustic music, soundscapes, and beats was composed or recorded from 1985 to 2016.

-What's up with all of the train recordings?
 Well, there is a lot of other stuff in this music – cars, boats, voices, guitars, beats, feedback, insects, and water – but trains feature highly because they offer rich timbres and interesting rhythms.
 Train recordings have a long history in the world of electroacoustic music.
 But basically, the composer just likes trains.
 Large objects that move and make deep sounds always impress.

 Terror Alert Orange